 How can you report a GP for medical negligence?

-If you are looking to report your GP for medical negligence, there are a few different options that you are able to take:
+If you are looking to report your GP for medical negligence, there are a few different ways to raise your concerns:

-- You can raise your concerns directly with the GP who is treating you
+- Raise your concerns directly with the GP who is treating you

-- You can make a formal complaint to your GP surgery
+- Make a formal complaint to your GP surgery

 - Delay or failure to refer for specialist treatment